In Haiti, a calling — and a baby

 The remaining wells are in Botswana, Chad, Ghana, Honduras, India, Kenya, Liberia, Nigeria, the Philippines, Senegal, Tanzania, Uganda, Zambia and Zimbabwe.

 La Tremblay, a village east of the Haitian capital of Port-au-Prince, welcomed the drilling of the 1,000th well.

 Residents came out of shacks with tin roofs to watch as the concrete base was finished and a pump installed.

 Growing up, Jean Levelt said he walked miles to retrieve water from a river.
 He’s thankful children won’t have to do the same in 2018.

-“Jesus tells us water is life,” Levelt, who teaches a Sunday school class, said in a report posted by Healing Hands.
+“Jesus tells us water is life,” said Levelt, who teaches a Sunday school class.
 “This community well will help our church reach out to the community.
 Kids won’t have to fight for water.”

 A plaque placed on the 1,000th well’s pump quotes Matthew 10:42: “And if anyone gives even a cup of cold water to one of these little ones who is my disciple, truly I tell you, that person will certainly not lose their reward.”

 Wells inevitably become the focal point of community life, said Smith, who estimates 2 million people have benefited from Healing Hands’ clean water projects.